 Rome Food Guide

-If you go for a sit-down meal in Rome that’s not pizza, chances are it’ll be at an osteria, trattoria, or ristorante.
+If you’re searching for a place to eat in Rome chances are for an osteria, trattoria, or ristorante.

 Historically, an osteria was more of a drinking tavern where you brought your own food, and a trattoria was a place where you’d go for a cheap, quick lunch before returning to work.
-Today, there’s no significant difference, as both are affordable eateries with Roman food, house wine by the carafe, and a casual, living-room atmosphere.
-An (ever-shrinking) number are still run by families and maintain certain traditions, like the standard progression of daily specials, like: “Thursday gnocchi, Friday baccala, Saturday tripe.”
-That’s often the extent of the formal menu.
+Today, there’s no significant difference, as both are affordable eateries with Roman food, house wine by the carafe and a casual, living-room atmosphere.
+Some of that places are still run by families and maintain certain traditions, like the daily specials, like: “Thursday gnocchi, Friday baccala, Saturday trippa.”

 The cuisine of the Eternal City that evolved over the millennia had to feed the masses cheaply and efficiently, and flour and water became the basis for a delicious sort of alchemy.
 But the thrift that inspired cacio e pepe and pizza al taglio also brought about a rich tradition of cooking intestines and offal, employing aggressive amounts of black pepper and funky shepherd’s cheeses, and a love of hardy, bitter vegetables like chicory and artichokes.
 The result is one of Western Europe’s most complex flavor palettes.